 top of page

-The Economics of Healthcare
+The Economics of Healthcare Delivery

-Monthly losses on hygiene and diagnostic procedures
+Average monthly losses on hygiene procedures

 -210K

-Patient Treatment
+Patient Treatment Performed

 5th-Avenue-Dental-9117 (4).jpg